 Archeological evidence suggests it was inhabited loooong before – bronze artifacts and antiques were found in the ground.
 You can climb the fortress and enjoy the beautiful panoramic views of the Imereti region.

-It was under renovation during most of 2022 but it has since fully reopened.
+It was under renovation for a while but it has since fully reopened.
 Entrance is free.

 11. Sairme Spa Resort